The Watchful Citizen

 Update restrictions on related parties.
 Current eligibility limits prohibit any linear family member from using the program once it has been used by another relative.
 This update would allow family members to use the credit so long as the businesses and ownership are completely separate.

 Hearing held Feb.
 4 in the Revenue Committee.
 Proponents, including the Center, argued this targeted relief to Nebraska’s smallest businesses is an important and unique tool for rural economic development.
 Many representatives of small business and rural economic development also testified to the importance of retaining this program.

-This bill has been placed on General File with Amendment (AM) 436, which extends the program 10 years, to 2032, and increases the refundable credit amount to 20 percent of new investment or new employment at the small business.
-The bill was advanced to Select File 41-1-6.
+This bill has been placed on General File with AM 436, which extends the program 10 years, to 2032, and increases the refundable credit amount to 20 percent of new investment or new employment at the small business.

 LB 388/ LB 456 (Friesen)—Support: Establishes the Broadband Bridge Program/Nebraska Enhancing Broadband Act to fund the development of broadband networks in unserved or underserved areas in the state.
 Under this act, a cooperative, internet provider, or political subdivision may apply for grants to develop these networks.
 Both bills rely upon the Broadband Data Improvement Program, which was developed by the Center for Rural Affairs in cooperation with Sen. Tom Brandt, to identify where grant funds should be allocated.
 LB 388 would appropriate $20 million for this effort, and LB 456 would appropriate $10 million.